Humans logo

 Everything pales in comparison to my birthday.
 I wanted something special, but I stopped expecting it by now.
 I'm not sure how long she planned it, and it was all so amazing it's quite a blur.
 I had to wait all day for my gift which she gave me at G-Mas.
 She got me a lot.
 Something that "cost [her] $40!" but I never cared for money, only her love.

 It became a CD I'd dance around to and do my weird thing.
 Juliet probably assumed my favourite song would have been 'our' song, Truly Madly Deeply, but instead it was a song I'd never heard before.
+A country song of all songs.
 It was called:

 I'd kept that CD all the years leading up to my writings, but I'd never been able to listen to the music again.
 I'd really wanted to hear that song after all those years, so I tried.
-By the second line, I knew I had to turn it off.
-It makes it feel so real again.
+By the second line, I turned it right off.
+It's crazy how it makes it feel so real again.
 But I'd listen to it and wonder if she thought of me whenever that song played.
 I wondered if she intentionally listened to it so she'd have loving thoughts about me.
-I wondered if like hundred of songs I had were about her, if that was one about a weird little boy.
+I wondered if that was one about a weird little boy.

 My third gift was Birthday Coffee.
 Like most things, I saw it from both sides.
 It didn't make to much sense because it was just another day and we made enough Coffee already.
 Still, I was somehow excited about the 'birthday' label.
 She wanted to wait until Spring Break when we'd have full days off.
 It made less sense because than it definitely wasn't my birthday.